hoaisha/diablo/heap/pwn_demos/readme.md

 ## Primitives

-Various "pure (heap's) primitives" we can (ab)use to set up for futher exploitation.
+Various "pure (heap's) primitives" we can (ab)use for futher exploitation.

 ### Malloc